Skip to main content

 Chimney safety for your thatched home

-There are safety precautions you can follow to reduce the risk of a fire if you have a chimney in your thatched home.
+There are precautions you can follow to reduce the risk of a fire if you have a chimney in your thatched home.

 • Use a stove pipe temperature gauge.
 This will help you use your stove at a safe and efficient temperature.
 Using your stove at high temperatures risks sparks catching the thatch; while using it at a low temperature can coat the chimney with soot and tar which can also lead to a chimney fire.